 An example of yarn-bombing par excellence: A Volkswagen Beetle and a bicycle completely wrapped in bright-colored knitted yarn on Elizabeth Street, south of Broome Street, in the Chinatown-Nolita hinterland of the Lower East Side, in downtown New York City.
+This is the work of Brooklyn-based Polish artist Agata Olek.
 Abso-f*cking-lutely brilliant.

 Hearts Challenger, the pink ice cream truck often spotted at art and fashion events in New York and Los Angeles, is seen here as a collaborative brand-mashup with Colette, the influential Paris-based clothing-lifestyle store on Rue St. Honore.
 The vehicle was parked on Ludlow Street, in the Lower East Side, in downtown New York City, as it was being prepared during the recent fashion week.
 The truck can often be found parked in front Global Graphica HQ on Ludlow.

 Love this image.
 It’s actually two images: The picture of the Blackberry and the photo on the Blackberry screen itself.